DjangoGirls/organizer-manual/website/README.md

 * Add the website address of the sponsor.
 * You can add some extra description, but we usually leave it empty.
 * Click on save.
-* Add as many sponsors as you want.
+* Add as many sponsors as you want by clicking on `Add another Eventpagecontent-Sponsor Relationship`.
 * Don't forget to save your modifications by click on the `save` blue button on the right.

 :tada: